efwoods/neural_lossless_compression/README.md

 # Neuralink Lossless Compression Challenge - NT@B

+**NOTE: If you are browsing the repo, make sure to check out the other branches!
+The main serves mainly as template/intro.**

 NT@B repo of approaches to tackle Neuralink's Lossless Compression problem.
 The statement from their [challenge website](https://content.neuralink.com/compression-challenge/README.html):

 >This Neuralink is implanted in the motor cortex of a non-human primate, and recordings were made while playing a video game, like [this](https://www.youtube.com/watch?v=rsCul1sp4hQ).